nicnocquee/PPION-Website/README.md

 5. If no error, the tables should be created in the database.

+6. Dump/import the file `sqls/sql-acl.sql` to the database.

-6. Populate the database with some dummy data, for example using phpmyadmin.
+7. Populate the database with some dummy data (`sqls/ppion-dummy.sql`), for example using phpmyadmin.

 ## Setting up VirtualHost in MAMP (Mac)